 Taxation of Trusts and their Beneficiaries

-Trusts, like estates, are a taxable entity.
-A trust is a fiduciary entity whose objective is to hold and invest money or property held in the trust for the benefit of the beneficiaries.
-Trust property consists of principal (aka corpus), which is the property transferred to the trust by the grantor, and income earned by the trust, usually from investments.
-If the trust retains income beyond the end of the calendar year, then it must pay taxes on it.
-If money is distributed to the beneficiaries, then whether it is taxable or not to the beneficiaries will depend on whether principal or income was distributed, and if it was income, then whether it was tax-free income or retained income from previous years that the trust has already paid tax on.
+Trusts, like estates, are taxable entities.
+A trust is a fiduciary entity whose objective is to hold and invest money or property held in the trust for the benefit of beneficiaries.
+Trust property consists of principal (aka corpus), the property transferred to the trust by the grantor, and income earned by the trust, usually from investments.
+If the trust retains income after the calendar year, then it must pay taxes on it.
+If money is distributed to the beneficiaries, then whether it is taxable or not to the beneficiaries depends on whether principal or income was distributed, and if it was income, then whether it was tax-free income, retained income from previous years that the trust already paid tax on, or taxable income.
 Because trusts are not subject to double taxation, either principal or income on which the trust paid taxes can be distributed tax-free to the beneficiaries.
-Likewise, any taxable distribution to beneficiaries is deductible by the trust.
+Likewise, taxable distributions to beneficiaries are deductible by the trust.

 Gift taxes may also apply to either property transfers to a trust or distributions to beneficiaries.
 Property transfers to an irrevocable trust may be subject to gift tax, but for revocable trusts, gift tax liability will not be incurred until the property is transferred to a beneficiary or when the trust becomes irrevocable.